3dharmadev/HUMAN-RESOURCE-MANAGEMENT-SYSTEM/README.md

 # ripe-education-3601

-Role of Admin:
+Role of Admin: <br>
-Admin can add new Departments.
+Admin can add new Departments.<br>
-Admin can view and update the Departments manager and project.
-Admin can activate or deactivate employee account.
-Admin can also transfer them to other departments.
+Admin can view and update the Departments manager and project.<br> Admin can activate or deactivate employee account.<br> Admin can also transfer them to other departments.<br>
-Admin can grant or deny employee leave request.
+Admin can grant or deny employee leave request.<br>

-Role of Employee:
+Role of Employee: <br>
- Employee can view and update his profile.
+ Employee can view and update his profile. <br>
-Employee can login and logout.
+Employee can login and logout. <br>
-Employee can also request for leaves.
+Employee can also request for leaves. <br>
-Employee can update working project status.
+Employee can update working project status. <br>

 Root Page![Screenshot (292)](https://user-images.githubusercontent.com/69399810/213988671-72125f80-f238-41c8-8b73-7f176a9ad615.png)